esper-io/dev-docs/docs/home/console.md

 Go [here](./console.md#) for detailed instructions to provision a device using AfW.

-#### 6-Tap QR Code Provisioning
+#### 6 Tap QR Code Provisioning

-6-Tap QR code provisioning is best used for:
+6 Tap QR code provisioning is best used for:
       - Devices that have Google Mobile Services (GMS) support enabled
       - Devices with a camera for QR code scanning
       - Android 7.0 and above